SimCMinMax/AutoSimC/README.md

 ## Analyzer:
 Included is Analyzer.py, which uses the standard-simc-profiles for each class to generate a Analysis.json (in profiles-folder), which represents calculation data for each class/spec.
- It is used in the main-program to show the approximate calculation times, therefore it is only needed to be recalculated at major WoW- and Simcraft-updates, e.g. 7.2.5
+ It is used in the main-program to show the approximate calculation times, therefore it is only needed to be recalculated at major WoW- and Simcraft-updates, e.g. 7.2.5, and if you want to sim your tank- or healspec.
+Edit the Analysis.py accordingly.

  Modules needed: marshmallow (pip install marshmallow) for generating json-files easier

 ## SimPermut complementarity
-SimPermut ([On GitHub](https://github.com/Kutikuti/SimPermut)) allows you to extract a settings.ini file to directly calculate the profiles with the items you have in your bags.
+SimPermut ([On GitHub](https://github.com/Kutikuti/SimPermut)) allows you to extract a profile-set file to directly calculate the profiles with the items you have in your bags.
 Just copy the text you get in SimPermut and paste it in your input.txt file (erase what was already in it) and launch the script as described above.

 ## Known issues and developement plan